4

 French Composers’ Names — Gabriel Fauré

-This week’s composer’s name is a joke.
+This French composer’s name is extremely easy to pronounce for English speakers.
 Apart from the soft-palate-rolled R endemic to my people (and some Italian people around Torino with a strong erre moscia), this should not be a problem for anybody in the US.
 Have you guessed it?
 Gabriel Fauré.

 If you can pronounce 4-A, you can then pronounce the name of the composer of the famous Requiem, some beautiful piano quintets, and memorable melodies.
 So, just in case it still represents an issue for you, here’s the MP3: